Math 113: Study Guide - Chapters 3-4

 - Circle all values that can / can not be probabilities.

-- Know the probability of an event certain to happen and the probability of an event which can't
+- Know the probability of an event certain to happen and the probability of an event that can't

 - Find the probability of an event when one outcome is more likely than the rest.
 Similar to the

-dice problem from the right board where the six is three times as likely as every other number.
+dice problem where the six is three times as likely as every other number.